 The Confusion about Buying Cashmere and Pashmina Shawls

 Pashminas hit the streets and shoulders of the western world in a fashion fad 20 years ago.
 In India, pashmina does not refer to a shawl but to the wool itself.
-It is, in fact, almost identical to cashmere since both wools come from the same goat.
-The difference is that pashmina is spun from even finer hair than cashmere (less than seven ten-thousandths of an inch in diameter).
+It is, in fact, almost identical to cashmere since both types of wool come from the same goat.
+The difference is that pashmina is spun from even finer hair than cashmere (less than seven ten-thousandths of an inch in diameter!).

 When pashminas were first sold as the latest fashionable luxury (around $250), the wool was blended with 40 percent silk (for more sheen, strength and pliability).
 They would be soon followed by cheaper imports from China (down to $5 for synthetic shawls at flea markets).

 As a result of the confusion, the appellation pashmina is not recognized as a separate fiber in the United States.
 Therefore, you will not find shawls labeled as “100 percent pashmina” — even if it were, in fact, pashmina.
 Instead, it might be labeled “100 percent cashmere” or, “100 percent new wool.”

 Pashmina and cashmere are often sourced outside of India.
 Mongolia is the world largest producer, from herds raised in the Gobi Desert, with a quality said to be superior (due to better feeding conditions).
 China also produces pashmina wool.
 Nepal protects its production with its own certified appellation: Shangra pashmina.

 Last but not least: One goat produces 4-6 ounces of fleece per year and it takes the yearly bounty of three goats to make one sweater.
 But in the future, prices might fluctuate in your favor thanks to Noori: the first cloned “cashmere goat.”